 - Keep your stash secure, especially if you have edibles, like cookies or candy.
 You don’t want your kid to be looking for a snack and grabbing the wrong brownie.

 Don’t be reckless.
-Take the steps not only create a safe environment for your kids, but also the appearance of one.
+Taking these steps not only creates a safe environment for your kids, but also the appearance of one.

-Recreational marijuana may be legal in California now, you may be able to buy it at the new pot shop in the strip mall down the way, but that doesn’t mean it won’t impact your custody case.
+Recreational marijuana may be legal in California now.
+You may be able to buy it at the new pot shop in the strip mall down the way.
+But that doesn’t mean it won’t impact your custody case.
 It’s important to know the potential ramifications.
+All of them.

 Related Reading: Why You Need a Parenting Plan